Long-Time Error-Mitigating Simulation of Open Quantum Systems on Near Term Quantum Computers: Results

-This is a strongly correlated electron problem, which can be simulated with four qubits.
+The second problem we simulate is the atomic limit of the dissipative Hubbard model in an external magnetic field $B$, where the bath may be either hotter or colder than the system.
+This system with maximum two-electrons is a strongly correlated electron problem, which can be simulated with four qubits.
+The energy cost of double occupancy is given by $U$ and the magnetic field shifts the energy levels of the single-spin states up or down with an energy splitting given by $B$, measured in units of the Bohr magneton.
+The Hamiltonian is

+where $U$ is the on-site interaction strength, $\mu$ is the chemical potential, $B$ is the magnetic field in units of energy, and $n_{\alpha}$ is the occupation number operator for state $\ket{\alpha}$. $B$ is chosen to have a sign such that energy is lowered by the occupation of a single up electron.

 We build our dissipative circuit by using Kraus operators that induce transitions between computational basis states, which are the energy eigenstates.
-These transitions are implemented by mapping the system state to an ancilla register and rotating the system qubits controlled on the ancilla \cite{barreiro2011open,del2020driven} (shown in Fig.~\ref{fig:hubbard}(a)); the approach uses just the transitions that correspond to a cycle through the states (depicted in Fig.~\ref{fig:hubbard}(b)).
-Details are given in supplement~\ref{sup:hubCirc}.
-This circuit is iterated $n$ times to simulate $n$ Trotter steps of time evolution; here we use up to $n=19$.
+These transitions are implemented by mapping the system state to an ancilla register and rotating the system qubits controlled on the ancilla~\cite{barreiro2011open,del2020driven} (shown in Fig.~\ref{fig:hubbard}(a)); the approach uses just the transitions that correspond to a cycle through the states (depicted in Fig.~\ref{fig:hubbard}(b)) Details are given in the Supplementary Information.
+This circuit is iterated $n=19$ times to simulate $n$ Trotter steps of time evolution.